NaroaCS/AutonomousBicycleSimulation/docs/docs/Developers/autonomous.md

 **Figure:** Bike rebalancing transportation problem: minimize the global transport costs between a set of supply points and a set of demand points. $T_{i,j}\geqslant0$ represents the number of bikes transported from supply point $i$ (with $B_{i}\geqslant0$ bikes available) to demand point $j$ (that requires $D_{j}\geqslant0$ bikes).

-:::danger TODO
+:::note REVIEW
-Aren't we missing the Charing Manager?
+Aren't we missing the Charging Manager?: No, the charging manager was not implemented, since the charging process was very simple in the end: Whenever a bike's battery goes below the minimum threshold, the changing process is triggered.
 :::